-- The OSHA requires the employer to provide portable fire extinguishers.
+- OSHA requires the employer to provide portable fire extinguishers

-You will learn more about sign requirements as you further peruse this article:
+You will learn more about sign requirements as you read further.

 Fire Extinguisher Sign Requirements